View of Split on a 3-Day Split, Itinerary, Croatia

 Old men play chess at makeshift table on Bacvice Beach in Split, Croatia

 Although Split is a popular tourist destination, locals live, work and play in the center of Croatia’s second largest city.
-Join them in the markets, in nature and for a traditional meal!
+Join them at the markets, in nature and for a traditional meal!

 Coffee at a Split Riva Café